Kankoda/LicenseKit/README.md

 # LicenseKit

-LicenseKit is a Swift SDK that lets you protect your apps and SDKs with commercial licenses on all Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).
+LicenseKit is a Swift SDK that lets you protect your software with commercial licenses on all major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).
+You can use it require a license to use your software.

-LicenseKit can define licenses with code, generate and parse encrypted license files, read licenses from plain CSV files, integrate with external APIs, etc. It also has a pre-defined Gumroad integration.
+LicenseKit lets you add licenses with code, read licenses from CSV and encrypted files, integrate with any 3rd party API, like Gumroad, etc. Licenses can be validated on expiration date, bundle IDs, features, platforms, environments, etc.

-## Pricing

-LicenseKit requires a commercial license to be used.
-It's free to start using, and affordable to scale.
-You can sign up for a license or try out a free, unlimited trial from the [LicenseKit website][Website].
+LicenseKit can cache licenses to handle connectivity loss, and combine multiple sources for flexible and thread-safe license validation.